How Old?

 William Du Bois Duddell

 It has become very popular to cite Duddell as the inventor of the plasma speaker, or that more modern plasma speakers are a development of his "singing arc".
 Much as the device he discovered made sound and was an arc discharge it was primarily an oscillator, a way to create AC from DC power with the sound more of an interesting side effect.
 It was discovered rather than invented while Duddell was researching methods of damping the noise from arc lamps which Ayrton had been investigating in detail before.
 Despite some development with respect to audio, most notably from Andre Blondel (1903) and scientific demonstrations from Kohl in 1911, this was of far more use in the upcoming radio technology of the day.
-Valdemar Poulsen (1903) with his Poulsen Arc was amongst the first to exploit Duddell's work for radio transmitters and it was a popular early method with work by many including DeForest patenting some improvements to Duddell's work in 1907.
-It was radio transmission that the technology was used in, not with loudspeakers.
-Modern massless speakers are based on corona and glow discharge plasmas and not the high current arc discharges used in the arc lamps that Duddell worked on.
+Valdemar Poulsen (1903) with his Poulsen Arc was amongst the first to exploit Simon's and Duddell's work for radio transmitters and it was a popular early method with work by many including DeForest patenting some improvements to Duddell's work in 1907.
+It was radio transmission that the technology found its best use in, not with loudspeakers.
+Modern massless speakers are typically based on corona and glow discharge plasmas and not the high current arc discharges used in the arc lamps that Simon and Duddell worked on.

 Around the same time as work around arcs was being done, so was work around the thermophone.
 This simple device used a fine wire heated by the audio signal and in turn heated the air to make sound.
 Key work by Peter De Lange from 1915 opened up the field for a wide number of patents by others as the race to make the best telephone receivers became a key driver.
 Perhaps not immediately considered massless, but the mass involved doesn't move - there may be thermal inertia to consider.
 Modern technology may still realize this technology as a product, e.g. Tao 2023, Torraca 2017.